SongZihui-sudo/SongZihui-sudo.Github.io/machine/Quality-Management.md

 ​	Offer personnel development measures

-##  34. <a name='Clarifythiswiththeexampleofincreasedcustomercomplaints'></a>34.
-Clarify this with the example of increased customer complaints
+## 34. Clarify this with the example of increased customer complaints
 Customer complaints are pieces of feedback that point out problems with your company's product or services.
-These are opportunities for your business to improve its internal processes and create a better customer experience.
+These are opportunities for your business to improve its internal processes and create a better customer expe